How to accept online payments

 Do I need a merchant account to take online payments?

-An allows businesses to accept credit and debit card payments.
-Every business that chooses to accept card payments will require a merchant account.
-At Worldpay, we can set up your merchant account and provide you with the payment products required to start taking card payments.
+An online merchant account allows businesses to accept credit and debit card payments.
+Yes, every business that chooses to accept card payments will require a merchant account.
+At FIS, we can set up your merchant account and provide you with the payment products required to start taking card payments.
 Your customer payments go straight into this account, which then settle into your business bank account.
 We offer simple yet powerful tools that allow you to monitor your transactions in real-time.
 Your online merchant account is flexible, powerful, easy to manage and supported by round-the-clock UK support.

 How can I protect my business from online fraud?